 What are unhealthy boundaries?

 There are constructive boundaries that help you define your needs and differences separate from your partner’s, and there are boundaries that build up walls and create distance between you and your partner.
-Unhealthy boundaries are boundaries that make you feel like there is an emotional barrier or chasm between you and your partner.

-Some examples of unhealthy boundaries include:
+Some examples of boundary issues include:

 - Stonewalling or refusing to respond or answer questions in order to control conversations